udoprog/pusher/README.md

 the only requirement on the deployed to servers are ssh with sftp enabled and tar.

-It creates a document structure on the remote server similar to capistrano, but should be extendible to any type of project requiring deploy to an upstream server.
+It creates a document structure on the remote server similar to capistrano, but should be extendible to any type of project requiring deployment to one or many different kinds of servers and environments.

-The compact syntax is also suitable to bundle with the project, given that it only occupies one file.
+The compact syntax is also suitable to bundle with the project, since the descriptor only uses one file.

+Install
+===

+    sh> sudo python setup.py install

+Pusher depends on.

+ * Paramiko
+   - python-crypto
+ * pyyaml

+These should be installed using setup.py, but you never know with the different types of setup available.

 Configuration
 ===